 - Stay Offers – Room rate discount at individual hotels

 They are not rolled out to many hotels yet, for example there’s nil in London at the moment.
-But take Berlin for example, the following two offers are available:
+Sometimes with local offers you can even access the gym and swimming pool for free, when not staying at the hotel.

 I status matched to GHA Black when I needed to stay at Thon hotels in Oslo.
 However I find it hard to stay with them again given that I already have elite status with Marriott, Hilton and IHG, which have great coverage almost wherever I want to go.